alemart/opensurge/README.md

 ## How do I create a game?

 Use Open Surge to create your own amazing games!
-Create new levels, items, bosses, gameplay mechanics, playable characters, special abilities and much more!
+Create new levels, items, bosses, gameplay mechanics, playable characters, special abilities and more!

 * First, learn how to create a level using the built-in editor (press F12 during gameplay)
 * Next, learn how to do [basic hacking](http://opensurge2d.org) (modify the images/sounds, create new scenery, new characters, etc.)